Birthstone of September: the Sapphire

 The birthstone of September is the Sapphire.
 This stone represents wisdom, loyalty and nobility.
 They say this gem helps you to focus on your tasks, improves your self-discipline and helps to canalize your spiritual powers.
-When you think of a sapphire, it’s probably a blue stone that pops up into your mind.
-However, sapphires come in many different colors.
+When you think of sapphire, it’s probably a blue stone that comes to mind.
+But did you also know sapphires come in many other colors?
 The orange-pink one is the rarest and most expensive one.
-Red sapphires don’t exist.
+Only red sapphires don’t exist.
 These are called rubies.

 September babies, therefore, have a broad selection of colors they can choose from for their birthstone.
 However, the blue sapphire is the most popular and best-known one.

 Sapphire stands for

 - Connection to the divine or godly world

 The blue sapphire is popular since the Dark Ages.
 Back then, the clear blue color symbolized the sky and heavens.
 They thought the stones would attract godly tastes and wisdom.
 Throughout time, people assigned important attributes to the sapphire.

 The Greek carried the sapphire with them for guidance when they asked the gods for answers.
 The blue stone would help them to interpret those answers.
 To this day, the sapphire is still the national stone of Greece.
 The name sapphire also probably originates from the Greek word ‘sáppheiros’ or the Latin word ‘sapphirius’ which both mean ‘blue stone’.